JasonMorgan/JasonMorgan.github.io/_posts/2019-03-17-concourse-in-k8s.md

 #### Important Modifications

 Just to get started the helm chart itself bundles a pretty good explanation of values right in the values file.
 The [repo page](https://github.com/helm/charts/tree/master/stable/concourse) also does a pretty good job getting you up and running.
+Make the modifications recommended below to the values.yaml file you have saved in your working directory.

 ##### Secrets